ricmclaughlin/ricmclaughlin.github.com/_posts/2022-03-21-aws-autoscaling.md

 ## Scaling Plans

-There are ~~four~~ five types of scaling plans
+There are four types of scaling plans:

-0. Maintain current instance Levels - (Auto Scaling Self Healing) the use cases where a single server is needed, and needed all the time, the ability to create an ASG of one is useful.

 0. Manual Scaling - manually change max, min, and desired capacity